Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--help</b>          ... show Zaloha documentation (using the LESS program) and exit

-Optimization remarks: If Zaloha operates on directories with huge numbers of files, especially small ones, then the size of metadata plus the size of scripts for the case of restore may exceed the size of the files themselves.
-If this leads to hitting of storage and/or processing time limits, use options
+Optimization note: If Zaloha operates on directories with huge numbers of files, especially small ones, then the size of metadata plus the size of scripts for the case of restore may exceed the size of the files themselves.
+If this leads to hitting of storage and/or processing time limits, use options <b>--noRestore</b>
-<b>--noRestore</b> and <b>--optimCSV.</b>
+and <b>--optimCSV.</b>

 Zaloha must be run by a user with sufficient privileges to read &lt;sourceDir&gt; and to write and perform other required actions on &lt;backupDir&gt;.
 In case of the REV